On this page:

 The Capture Snapshots feature is only available for Servlets.

 Click a specific snapshot to display the payload data for the business transaction in the Snapshot Details:

 When the app agent doesn't automatically discover an entry point for a framework in your application, you can use Uninstrumented Code detection to find entry points for the framework.
 After you identify an entry point you want to track as a business transaction, you can create a custom match rule.

-Uninstrumented Code detection identifies the supported exit calls for an app agent on the node even when the entry point is undetected.
+Uninstrumented Code detection identifies the support exit calls for an app agent on the node when the entry point is undetected.
 In the following example the Java agent discovers some uninstrumented JDBC exit points: